Beshkov/Python-Web-Fundamentals-book_club_project/README.md

 * (1) full crud to all of the users
 * (2) added functionality to remove images when uploading new one or when user is removed from view.
 * (3) added PostgresQL

+Revision 1:
+    (1) cleaned the user profile view  moved the books of the user to separate view/page (2) added the option to replace the user profile image using Error Handling

+Revision 2:
+    (1) added Some Class Based Views and added tests.

+Revision 3:
+    (1) added more tests.